Healthy-City-Lab/GeoFuse/README.md

     * _This script will auto-detect your Conda installation, create a dedicated environment, install required packages, and link the toolbox._
 3. Follow the on-screen prompts (enter `Y` if asked to delete/reinstall the environment).

+### Alternative Setup (Manual / Mamba)

+If you prefer, you can build the environment manually using the provided `environment.yml` file.

+1. **Create the Environment:**

+     ```bash
+    mamba env create -f environment.yml
+    ```

+    _(Note: You can also use `conda env create -f environment.yml` if you don't have Mamba, but it will be slower and likely to have issues solving the environment.)_

+2. **Activate & Install Package:**
+  Once the environment is built, you must activate it and install the toolbox in "editable" mode:

+    ```bash
+    conda activate geofuse
+    pip install -e .
+    ```

 ### Segmentation Model

 Place your pre-trained segmentation model's `.pth` file inside `geofuse/model` and rename it to `best_model.pth`.
 The toolbox can automatically differentiate and detect the backbone.